In This SectionExpand

 A vehicle exterior customization that reduces visibility in battle.

-Does not reduce visibility but alerts you when your vehicle has been spotted, so that you can change position and take cover.
+Alerts you when your vehicle has been spotted, allowing you to change position and take cover.
+Does not reduce visibility.
+Available to all commanders by default.

 Provides the Concealment skill trained to 100% or increases its effect.